-When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a specific interest rate over a determined period for the application process.
-This prevents you from getting through your whole application process and learning at the end that your interest rate has risen higher.
+When you're offered a "rate lock" from your lender, it means that you are guaranteed to get a specific interest rate for a determined period for the application process.
+This ensures that your interest rate won't rise as you are going through the application process.

-In addition to going with the shorter lock period, there are several ways you may be able to get the lowest rate.
-A larger down payment will give you a lower interest rate, because you're starting out with a good deal of equity.
-You may opt to pay points to improve your rate over the term of the loan, meaning you pay more up front.
-To a lot of people, this makes sense and is a good deal..
+In addition to choosing a shorter rate lock period, there are other ways you can attain the best rate.
+The more the down payment, the better your rate will be, because you will have more equity from the start.
+You can pay points to bring down your interest rate for the loan term, meaning you pay more up front.
+For a lot of people, this makes sense and is a good deal..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.